Caulfield - South

 Caulfield - South displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Caulfield-South's dwelling structures, as per the latest Census evaluation, consisted of 50.0% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 47.8% houses and 52.1% other dwellings.
-Home ownership in Caulfield-South stood at 38.0%, with the remaining dwellings either mortgaged (33.6%) or rented (28.4%).
-The median monthly mortgage repayment in the area was $2,798, higher than Melbourne metro's average of $2,396.
-Meanwhile, the median weekly rent figure for Caulfield-South was recorded at $483, compared to Melbourne metro's $435.
-Nationally, Caulfield-South's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.
+Caulfield - South's dwelling structure, as per the latest Census, had 50.0% houses and 50.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 47.8% houses and 52.1% other dwellings.
+Home ownership in Caulfield - South was at 38.0%, with mortgaged dwellings at 33.6% and rented ones at 28.4%.
+The median monthly mortgage repayment was $2,798, higher than Melbourne metro's average of $2,396.
+The median weekly rent in Caulfield - South was $483, compared to Melbourne metro's $435.
+Nationally, Caulfield - South's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing